ironhack-labs/lab-es6-promises/README.md

 ## Introduction

 Due to the asynchronous nature of JavaScript, promises and callbacks are very important.
-Both allow us to control the flow of the operations, and execute tasks in sequence.
+Both allow us to control the flow of the operations and execute tasks in sequence.

 <p align="center">